How to Apply for Planning Permission

 If you know you need planning permission and would like a planning officer to look at your designs before you submit a formal planning application you will need complete a request for pre-application advice form and provide all the relevant drawings, photos and information.

-There is a fee for this service which can be calculated in the pre-application guidance notes.
+There is a non-refundable fee for this service which can be calculated in the pre-application guidance notes.